Four Reasons Why You Can't Go Home Again

 Regarding sexual mores, pre-marital sex, homosexuality, and expressing transgender feelings were all taboo.
 If anyone had these feelings, they had to be suppressed or hidden so that everyone could fit in with society.

 There were very few immigrants from non-European countries so diversification in society was not encouraged or emphasized for minorities.

 Hard work was encouraged in schools, churches, and by the media so that all people could realize the American dream of having their own home, business, and becoming prosperous.

 Fast forward to today and we see that conformity has been replaced by diversity.
-Actually, this cultural diversity began during the Vietnam War in the 60s.
+This cultural diversity began during the Vietnam War in the 60s.
 The media seems to have demonized the White Anglo-Saxon Protestant (WASP) men who demanded conformity in the 50s.
-Today the ever-increasing number of minority groups such as Afro-Americans, Hispanics, Muslims, and Asians are being championed through cultural diversification campaigns.in public and private.
+Today the ever-increasing number of minority groups such as Afro-Americans, Hispanics, Muslims, and Asians are being championed through cultural diversification campaigns in public and private.
 Diversification has led to affirmative action which gives preference to minorities when hiring or in getting admitted to colleges and universities.

 I hardly hear of anyone talking about hard work to achieve the American dream today.
 Instead, many people, especially the young, are counting on the government to give them a free college education and health care through socialistic programs.
 Others are relying on public assistance welfare programs when they say they cannot work.

 Finally, the fear of Communism and Islamophobia today has been replaced by the fear of fascism which the media portray President Trump promoting.